egiurleo/specifications/source/transactions/transactions.rst

 that is unreachable.

-Additionally, drivers MUST unpin a ClientSession when any individual commitTransaction command attempt fails with an UnknownTransactionCommitResult error label.
-In cases where the UnknownTransactionCommitResult causes an automatic retry attempt, drivers MUST unpin the ClientSession before performing server selection for the retry.
+Additionally, drivers MUST unpin a ClientSession when any individual commitTransaction command attempt fails with an RetryableWriteError error label.
+In cases where the RetryableWriteError causes an automatic retry attempt, drivers MUST unpin the ClientSession before performing server selection for the retry.